 - Get your employees – your greatest assets – involved.
 Ask them questions about areas that need improvement and get their buy-in for smarter floor layouts.
 For instance, move a few machines closer to each other or move the red-tagging area to the back of the warehouse.
 Whatever their suggestions are, consider all alternatives before you start laying down floor marking.

 - Get the details, all of them.
 Consider making a sketch of the area and marking it with a pen to make sure everything fits.
 Once everyone agrees on the new and improved layout, mark each area with your thorough plan of action.
-Example, this machine moves, this area is marked with yellow, etc.
+For example, this machine moves, this area is marked with yellow, etc.

 - Keep it simple.
 As mentioned earlier, it’s important to keep your color choices to a minimum.
 Otherwise, the color-coding will not make sense to employees and visitors.
 You want to help them make better use out of their workspace, not confuse them.